 How to Open a Custodial Account at Ally Invest

 For now, you will need to open the custodial account in your name.
-To get started, you need to choose between Ally Invest Self-Directed Trading, where you determine the account’s investments, and Ally Invest Managed Portfolios, where financial professionals and an automated platform will help you select investments based on your goals, risk tolerance, and time frame.
+To get started, you need to choose between Ally Invest Self-Directed Trading, where you determine the account’s investments, and Ally Invest Robo Portfolios, where financial professionals and an automated platform will help you select investments based on your goals, risk tolerance, and time frame.